-Preparing for a medical test or procedure can reduce anxiety, encourage cooperation, and help your adolescent develop coping skills.
+Preparing for a medical test or procedure can reduce anxiety, encourage cooperation, and help your teen develop coping skills.

-There are many ways to help an adolescent prepare for a medical test or procedure.
+There are many ways to help teens prepare for a medical test or procedure.

-First, provide detailed information and explain the reasons for the procedure.
-Let your adolescent take part and make as many decisions as possible.
+First, explain the reasons for the procedure.
+Let your child take part and make as many decisions as possible.

 PREPARING BEFORE THE PROCEDURE

 Explain the procedure in correct medical terms.
-Tell your adolescent why the test is being done.
+Tell your child why the test is being done.
 (Ask your health care provider to explain it if you are not sure.)
-Understanding the need for the procedure may reduce your adolescent's anxiety.
+Understanding the need for the procedure may reduce your child's anxiety.

 To the best of your ability, describe how the test will feel.
-Allow your adolescent to practice the positions or movements that will be required for the test, such as the fetal position for a lumbar puncture.
+Allow your child to practice the positions or movements that will be required for the test, such as the fetal position for a lumbar puncture (spinal tap).

-Tell your adolescent as much as you can about the equipment that will be used for the test.
-If the procedure will take place in a new location, it may help to tour the facility with your adolescent before the test.
+Tell your teen as much as you can about the equipment that will be used for the test.
+If the procedure will take place in a new location, it may help to tour the facility with your teen before the test.

-Suggest ways for your adolescent to stay calm, such as:
+Suggest ways for your teen to stay calm, such as: